Celtic Cross Meaning: One of the Most Famous Symbols of Irish Culture !

 We love exploring the various types of Celtic cross meanings.
 That helps us to start conversations and tell stories about our Irish heritage, and gives us opportunities to express our Irish side!

-What is the meaning of the Irish Cross (Celtic Cross)?
+What is the Meaning of the Irish Cross (Celtic Cross)?

 Some believe these crosses represent north, south, east, and west.
 While others think earth, water, wind, and fire.